schranz-templating/templating/README.md

 #### Inheritance

-With support for template inheritance it means that I can inheritance from a parent template and overwrite parts.In some template engine
+With support for template inheritance it means that I can inheritance from a parent template and overwrite parts in the template language itself.
+This feature is not fulfilled for template engines which only allow to give subviews into a parent view in the caller.

 E.g.: This is achieved in twig via extends and blocks.